GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-120-updates/index.md

-This dynamic login experience is intended for when an IdP session has expired without an explicit sign-out, causing the browser's login state to contradict with the actual state.
-This will not be triggered for users who haven't signed in to the IdP yet.
+This dynamic login experience is intended for when an IdP session has expired without an explicit sign-out, causing the browser's login state to contradict the user's actual state.
+This isn't triggered for users who haven't signed in to the IdP yet.
 This new flow is designed to cover the cases where the user's IdP login status on the browser is "logged-in" but the IdP's accounts list endpoint returns no accounts.

-* Assuming the Login Status API is called promptly, when FedCM is invoked, any of the following scenarios can occur: If the user's login status is set to unknown, the status is updated (either "logged-in" or "logged-out") depending on the IdP's response from the accounts list endpoint.
+Assuming the Login Status API is called promptly, when FedCM is invoked, any of the following scenarios can occur:

+* If the user's login status is set to unknown, the status is updated (either "logged-in" or "logged-out") depending on the IdP's response from the accounts list endpoint.
 A dynamic login flow won't be triggered.
 * If a user has signed in to the IdP in the browser and then explicitly signed out from the IdP, the dynamic login flow won't be triggered.
 * If a user has signed in to the IdP in the browser, but the session expires